Reference List For Job

 I am writing to ask if you would be willing to serve as a reference for me in my job search.

-I have been fortunate enough to work with you for [time period] and I believe that your knowledge of my skills and abilities would be an invaluable asset to any potential employer.
+I have been fortunate enough to work with you for [time period], and I believe that your knowledge of my skills and abilities would be an invaluable asset to any potential employer.

 If you are able to provide a reference, I would be grateful.
-I understand that this is a big request and I thank you in advance for considering it.
+I understand that this is a big request, and I thank you in advance for considering it.

 Please let me know if there is any additional information that you need from me.

-[Your Name]
+Sincerely, [Your Name]

-How to Follow Up with Your References After a Job Interview
+Following Up with Your References

 Dear [Reference Name],